inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 **Data Analysis using QGIS and** |project_name| **Beginner Level Workshop**

 **Standard Competency:**
-Managing Spatial Data using QGIS and Analyzing Disaster Impact Scenarios with |project_name|
+Managing Spatial Data using QGIS and Analysing Disaster Impact Scenarios with |project_name|

 +-------------------------------------------------------------------------+------------------------------------------------------------------+------------------------------------------------------------+---------------------------------------+------------------------+------------------+-------------------------------+